D4nyi/BlazorUpdater/README.md

 ```

 ### Use the component in your app
-- A good place would be at the top of your `MainLayout.razor` component
+- The top of your `MainLayout.razor` component is a good place for it
 ```razor
 @inherits LayoutComponentBase